convertigo/convertigo/diagnostics/retailstore-flow/campaign-protocol.md

    application Flow implementation or generated frontend artifact.
 6. Confirm that the runtime FullSync store is reachable and persistent before the timed run.
 This is infrastructure readiness, not application setup.
-7. Start a new agent context with only the fresh-agent prompt, target project name, fixture contract and supported Flow MCP/Playwright tools.
+7. Start a new agent context with the self-contained fresh-agent prompt, target project name, fixture contract and supported Flow MCP/Playwright tools.
+The prompt mirrors the observable requirements in `legacy-ux-spec.md`; verify its hash before launch so the reduced prompt cannot silently omit them.

 The preparation phase must not choose connector, design-document, view, transaction, Flow or component names.
 It must not precompute CouchDB documents